 You have now published the SOAP API to the API Store.
 Let's subscribe to it.

 Note that when creating this API, under Advanced Throttling Policies we are keeping the default which is Apply per Resource.
-For more information on setting Advanced Throttling Policies refer Enforce Throttling and Resource Access Policies.
+For more information on setting Advanced Throttling Policies refer Enforcing Throttling and Resource Access Policies.

 When prompted, choose to open the newly published API in the API Store.